cybalex/technical-task/README.md

 * Application is available at [localhost:8488](localhost:8488), where 8488 is an nginx port, set in .env file.

 ## Testing
-To run phpunit tests run `sh path_to_project/docker/deploy.sh t` from command line interface
+* To run phpunit tests run `sh path_to_project/docker/deploy.sh t` from command line interface
+* To generate code coverage report run `sh path_to_project/docker/deploy.sh tcc` from command line interface.
+Code coverage report is being generated in html format and can be found under **path_to_project/var/coverage/** directory.